runabol/tork/README.md

 8. Create an example HLS output job
 9. Worker monitors the health of the runtime
 10. Cancel job to apply to sub-jobs
+11. Move `SubJobID` to `SubJob` struct
+12. Propogate errors in sub job to parent job.

 ## License